-I) Use of major recreational equipment.
-1) For purposes of these regulations, MAJOR RECREATIONAL EQUIPMENT is defined as including boats and boat trailers, travel trailers, pick-up campers or coaches (designed to be mounted on automotive vehicles), motorized dwellings/RVs, tent trailers, and the like, and cases or boxes used for transporting recreational equipment, whether occupied by such equipment or not.
+(H) Use of major recreational equipment.

+(1) For purposes of these regulations, MAJOR RECREATIONAL EQUIPMENT is defined as including boats and boat trailers, travel trailers, pick-up campers or coaches (designed to be mounted on automotive vehicles), motorized dwellings/RVs, tent trailers, and the like, and cases or boxes used for transporting recreational equipment, whether occupied by such equipment or not.
 No such equipment shall be used for living, sleeping, or housekeeping purposes for more than:

-- (a) 14 days per year, or - (b) 21 days (consecutive or non-consecutive) in any 30 day period year.
+- (a) 14 days per year, or

-(b) In the event of a catastrophe, a variance may be requested for additional time.

-(2) The equipment must be parked or stored on a residential lot or in a location approved for behind the back building line of residence, such use.

-(I) Parking and storage of certain vehicles.
-Automotive vehicles or trailers bearing license plates or state motor vehicle inspection registration stickers which are more than 3 months out of date shall not be parked or stored on any residentially designated property except in a completely enclosed buildings or covered with protective cloth specifically made for that use.

-(J) Parking of large vehicles.
-No vehicle larger than that of a 2-ton capacity shall be parked upon any lot or premises in a residentially zoned district.

-(K) District changes.
-Whenever the boundaries of a district shall be changed so as to transfer an area from 1 one district to another district of a different classification; or when boundaries or districts are changed as a result of or annexation of new territory; or changes in the regulations or restrictions of this chapter, the foregoing provisions shall also apply to any nonconforming uses existing therein, which may so become nonconforming.

-(L) Off-street parking.

-(1) Non-residential.
-Off-street parking must be provided for all nonresidential uses in accordance with the following schedule.

-(a) Religious facility: 1 space for each 4 fixed seats in the sanctuary or auditorium, or 1 space for each 28 square feet in the sanctuary and seats are not provided.
+- (b) 21 days (consecutive or non-consecutive) in any 30-day period. - (2) The equipment must be parked or stored on a residential lot or in a location approved for such use. - (I) Parking and storage of certain vehicles.
+Automotive vehicles or trailers bearing license plates or state motor vehicle inspection stickers which are more than 3 months out of date shall not be parked or stored on any residentially designated property except in completely enclosed buildings or covered with protective cloth specifically made for that use. - (J) Parking of large vehicles.
+No vehicle larger than that of a 2-ton capacity shall be parked upon any lot or premises in a residentially zoned district. - (K) District changes.
+Whenever the boundaries of a district shall be changed so as to transfer an area from 1 district to another district of a different classification, or when boundaries or districts are changed as a result of annexation of new territory or changes in the regulations or restrictions of this chapter, the foregoing provisions shall also apply to any nonconforming uses existing therein which may so become nonconforming. - (L) Off-street parking. - (1) Non-residential.
+Off-street parking must be provided for all nonresidential uses in accordance with the following schedule. - (a) Religious facility: 1 space for each 4 fixed seats in the sanctuary or auditorium, or 1 space for each 28 square feet in the sanctuary or auditorium if fixed seats are not provided. - (b) School (public or private): 1.
+One and one-half spaces for each kindergarten/elementary school classroom; 2.

-Is this necessary?

-(b) School (public or private):

-1. One and one-half spaces for each kindergarten/elementary school classroom; 2.
 Three and one-half spaces for each junior high/middle school classroom; and 3.
-Nine and one-half spaces for each senior high school classroom.

-(c) All other nonresidential uses: 1 space for each 200 square feet of floor area.

-(2) Residential.

-(a) Passenger vehicles may be parked anywhere behind the front facade of the house, ~~or, if in front of the house,~~ on the driveway, or the entire vehicle shall be within 15 feet of the centerline of the driveway.

-(b) Recreational vehicles and equipment (~~including, but not limited to, recreational vehicles, defined as:~~ motor homes, travel trailers, pickup campers, boats and boat trailers, horse or stock trailers, and similar equipment), shall be parked

-1. ~~On lots of 2 acres or less, must be parked~~ behind the front line of the house, ~~on either an improved or unimproved surface.~~

-2. ~~On lots greater than 2 acres, may be parked or stored within 50 feet of the front building line of the house, so long as the RVs are not parked within 100 feet of the front property line.~~
+Nine and one-half spaces for each senior high school classroom. - (c) All other nonresidential uses: 1 space for each 200 square feet of floor area. - (2) Residential. - (a) Passenger vehicles may be parked anywhere behind the front facade of the house, or, if in front of the house, on the driveway, or the entire vehicle shall be within 15 feet of the centerline of the driveway. - (b) Recreational vehicles and equipment (including, but not limited to, recreational vehicles, motor homes, travel trailers, pickup campers, boats and boat trailers, horse or stock trailers, and similar equipment).
+1. On lots of 2 acres or less, must be parked behind the front line of the house, on either an improved or unimproved surface.
+2. On lots greater than 2 acres, may be parked or stored within 50 feet of the front building line of the house, so long as the RVs are not parked within 100 feet of the front property line.

-(c) Industrial/commercial vehicles over a GVWR (gross vehicle weight rating) of 10,000 pounds must be parked behind the ~~front-back~~ line of the house, ~~either on an improved or unimproved surface or in a garage.~~
+(c) Industrial/commercial vehicles over a GVWR (gross vehicle weight rating) of 10,000 pounds must be parked behind the front line of the house, either on an improved or unimproved surface.